WoutDeRijck/vocab-pruning/README.md

-# Unified Vocabulary Pruning
+# Vocabulary Pruning

-This directory contains a unified implementation for vocabulary pruning techniques to reduce model size while maintaining performance on GLUE benchmark tasks.
+This directory contains an implementation for vocabulary pruning techniques to reduce model size while maintaining performance on GLUE benchmark tasks.

 ## Overview

-The unified implementation combines four different vocabulary pruning techniques:
+The implementation combines four different vocabulary pruning techniques:

 1. **Clustering-based Pruning**: Groups similar token embeddings using clustering algorithms and keeps representative tokens from each cluster
 2. **Frequency-based Pruning**: Keeps the most frequently occurring tokens in the dataset and removes rare tokens